t-oster/VisiCut/README.md

 1. Integrated persistent Thingiverse login.
 2. Interface to access "My Things", "liked things" and collections.
 In addition, you can search for other Thingiverse projects besides your own.
 3. Use Thingiverse tags and file extensions to filter things.
-4. Open a files in the Visicut main view.
+4. Open files in the VisiCut main view.
 5. Easily take a picture of your thing and submit an "I made one" post to Thingiverse